Bowl Me Over

 How long will homemade jam last?

-Properly preserved jam will last up to two years when stored in a cool dry place.
+Properly preserved the shelf life of jam is up to two years.
+Store it in a cool dry dark place like your pantry.
 Once opened, it will last in your refrigerator for about three months.

 How do you fix overcooked jam?